 Q. What is included in the tanker charter?

 A. A motor vessel and a registered boat captain, who will also be your guide to the various surf spots in Galveston Bay.
-You will be provided with a longboard if requested.
-The charter fee will also include the fuel and oil for the boat motor, along with ice and water for the day.
+You will be provided with 3 longboards The charter fee will also include the fuel and oil for the boat motor, along with ice and water for the day.
 Snacks are also available but we recommend that you bring your own food.

 Q. What is not included in the charter?